-You know what's great about flossing?
-There's not a lot you have to do to it, and when you do, it's really simple.
-Flossing helps to remove plaque from your teeth, which can lead to gum disease.
+Do you know what's excellent about flossing?
+There's not much you have to do to it, and when you do, it's straightforward.
+In addition, flossing helps remove plaque from your teeth, leading to gum disease.
 And, it will keep your teeth looking great for a long time.

-6. Floss first and then brush not reverse.
-Usually everyone flosses last.
-But by flossing first you will get rid of all the food particles in between teeth.
+6. Floss first and then brush, not reverse.
+Usually, everyone flosses last.
+But by flossing first, you will get rid of all the food particles between teeth.

-7. Floss at least once a day, NO, flossing 3 times per week or every couple of days is not enough.
+7. Floss at least once a day.
+NO, flossing 3 times per week or every couple of days is not enough.
 Flossing is like going to the gym regularly.
-Once you get used to the amazing feeling comes after it, you cannot stop doing it.
+Once you get used to the fantastic feeling that comes after it, you cannot stop doing it.

-8. Any kind of floss is better than not flossing at all..
+8. Any kind of floss is better than not flossing at all...
 Pick the one you are comfortable with.
-No matter what type of floss you use, it does not make much of a difference.
+No matter what type of floss you use, it does not make much difference.
 Use it every night.

 9. Massage your gum.
 Use your finger to massage.
 It makes your gum stronger.

 10. Brush your tongue too!!!
-You know how much food particles will be left in between tongue's papillae?
-There is food and eventually bacteria that can harm your teeth at night just by being left on the tongue.
-Brush your tongue gently, no toothpaste needed.
+Do you know how many food particles will be left in between the tongue's papillae?
+Food and eventually bacteria can harm your teeth at night just by being left on the tongue.
+Brush your tongue gently.
+No toothpaste is needed.